UniversalDependencies/UD_Korean-KSL/README.md

 # References

-Please refer to the [supplemnentary repo](https://github.com/NLPxL2Korean/UD-KSL) for more information on recent papers, annotation guidelines, and fine-tuned models for L2-Korean.
+Please refer to the [supplementary repo](https://github.com/NLPxL2Korean/UD-KSL) for more information on recent papers, annotation guidelines, and fine-tuned models for L2-Korean.

 # Changelog